marcelpetersen/mobil/pages/summit.md

       <div class="last-summit__wrapper block-full-right col-2-in">
         <div class="container container-fullright">
           <h2 class="page-heading mb-1">Audience</h2>
-          <p class="lead">WMS pulls in an international attendance made up of predominantly CEOs, startup founders and thought-leaders from the new mobility industry.</p>
+          <p class="lead">WMS pulls in an international attendance made up of predominantly CEOs, startup founders and thought-leaders from the new mobility industry.
+This is the average split of our attendees...</p>
           <br>
           <br>
           <div class="percent-bar__wrapper">